nisaacson/pdf-extract/README.md

 ### Windows
 Important!
 You will have to add some variables to the PATH of your machine.
 You do this by right clicking your computer in file explorer, select Properties, select Advanced System Settings, Environment Variables.
 You can then add **the folder that contains the executables** to the path variable.

-**pdftk** can be installed using the PDFtk Server installer found here: https://www.pdflabs.com/tools/pdftk-server/ It should autmatically add itself to the PATH, if not, the default install location is *"C:\Program Files (x86)\PDFtk Server\bin\"*

-**pdftotext** can be installed using the recompiled poppler utils for windows, which have been collected and bundled here: http://manifestwebdesign.com/2013/01/09/xpdf-and-poppler-utils-on-windows/
+**pdftotext** and **pdfseparate** can be installed using the recompiled poppler utils for windows, which have been collected and bundled here: http://manifestwebdesign.com/2013/01/09/xpdf-and-poppler-utils-on-windows/
 Unpack these in a folder, (example: *"C:\poppler-utils"*) and add this to the PATH.

 **ghostscript** for Windows can be found at: http://www.ghostscript.com/download/gsdnld.html